What is a Travel Consent?

 So, what happens in a situation where a travel consent is required for a parent to travel with their child without the other spouse but the non-traveling spouse refuses to consent?
 The only court appearance that will decide if the child is able to travel is a Motion.
 In these situations, a judge will evaluate the matter even though one of the child’s parents refuses to consent to the trip.

-If you would like to speak with one of our lawyers regarding further issues related to this topic please contact us at (416) 840-1475 or schedule your free initial consultation here.
+If you would like to speak with one of our lawyers regarding further issues related to your child’s travel consent please contact us at (416) 840-1475 or schedule your free initial consultation here.